Customer service managers work across many industries, ensuring customer satisfaction, managing teams and meeting targets

 Try to arrange a period of work shadowing with customer service managers in different settings to find out which type of organisation might suit you best.

-Customer service managers work in most industries, in a wide range of private and public employment sectors.
+Customer service managers work in most industries, in a range of private and public employment sectors.

-- utilities organisations, such as gas, electricity and water companies;
+- utility organisations, such as gas, electricity and water companies

 - educational institutions.